-Looking at the lives of three transsexuals whom I have had the opportunity to interview, I want, above all else, to probe into what being a woman means to them - not so much becoming a woman, as that frame of mind and body which, for the male transsexual, is the woman he believes himself to be (and which by virtue of this fact he is).
+Looking at the lives of three transsexuals whom I have had the opportunity to interview, I want, above all else, to probe into what being a woman means to them--not so much becoming a woman, as that frame of mind and body which, for the male transsexual, is the woman he believes himself to be (and which by virtue of this fact he is.)

 Psychological research on transsexualism often involves two basic ideas.
-First, psychologists always seem assume that all transsexuals are alike; a prejudice to be avoided.
-This is not to say generalizations are not pos-sible, only that they must be made with extreme caution.
+First, psychologists always seem to assume that all transsexuals are alike, a prejudice to be avoided.
+This is not to say generalizations are not possible, only that they must be made with extreme caution.
 Second, whole schools of psychology deal with the causes of transsexualism.
 There is nothing wrong with searching for causes.
-However, the idea that trans-sexualism is a "deviation" is behind a lot of the probing.
+However, the idea that transsexualism is a "deviation" is behind a lot of the probing.

-My own opinion in the matter is that transsexualism is as healthy and normal as any other sexual preference for example, as heterosexuality or homosexuality.
-Psychologists usually attribute transsexualism to dominant or overbearing mothers, or a mother who approves of her son's early crossdressing or effeminacy.
+My own opinion in the matter is that transsexualism is as healthy and normal as any other sexual preference--for example, as heterosexuality or homosexuality.
+Psychologists usually attribute transsexualism to dominant or overbearing mothers, or a mother who approves of her son's early crossdressing or effeminancy.
 This same argument has been used as an explanation of homosexuality in the male.
 I think it is a simplistic argument, to say the least.
-It doesn't hold up, especially in those cases in which the child's effeminacy was discouraged or punished severely, and yet he still shows transsexual leanings
+It doesn't hold up, especially in those cases in which the child's effeminacy was discouraged or punished severely, and yet he still shows transsexual leanings.

 I do not particularly wish to explore causes at this time.
 My main objective is to let the three transsexuals speak for themselves on what they are all about.
 I have decided from speaking with them that what they are mainly about is being women.
 The people I have interviewed are:

-- Carolyn: Nineteen, black, she fares from a non-church-going middle class Baptist family in which strict roles were enforced.
-She has two brothers, aged 38 and 22.
-She comes from Philadelphia. - Heather: Twenty-two, white, also from a Baptist background, her parents were divorced when she was young.
-She has one brother and a half brother.
-She is from Bucks County, Pennsylvania, but now lives in New York - Sandy: Twenty-two, white, she was raised a Catholic; her mother widowed.
+- Carolyn: Nineteen, black, she fares from a non-churchgoing middle class Baptist family in which strict roles were enforced.
+She has two brothers, aged thirty-eight and twentytwo.
+She has always lived in Philadelphia. - Heather: Twenty-two, white, also from a Baptist background, her parents were divorced when she was fourteen.
+She has one brother and a halfbrother.
+She is from Bucks County but now lives in New York.

+Sandy: Twenty-two, white, she was raised a Catholic, her mother is widowed.
 She has one brother.
-She comes from Bethlehem, Pa.
+She comes from Bethleham, Pennsylvania.

 Carolyn is tall, thin, wears a light brown wig and a casual woman's outfit.
-Her mannerisms are natural; her makeup light and comfortable.
-She doesn't seem very self-conscious about her body movements, even when in drag.
+Her mannerisms are natural; her make-up light and comfortable.
+She doesn't seem very selfconscious about her body movements, even when in drag.
 She comes off very realistically "feminine."
 Definitely not overdone.

 We talk about a number of things.
-I want to know when she first began to What think of herself as a woman. were the circumstances?
+I want to know when she first began to think of herself as a woman.
+What were the circumstances?
 How old was she?

-At the age of three she began to become "aware of the different sexes I had this fascination for my mother's clothes."
+At the age of three she began to become "aware of the different sexes--I had this fascination for my mother's clothes."
 She used to "jump" into her mother's clothes, particularly her spiked heels and lipstick.
 Once her mother caught her and beat her.
 This made Carolyn realize that she had to keep her dressing up a secret.
-At three, "I was convinced I was a